 This milestone-driven collaboration is composed of researchers from 14 institutions across United States and Europe and brings together extensive and diverse expertise to understand SUDEP, or sudden unexpected death in epilepsy.

 Winners of the 2018 Center for SUDEP Research Annual Pilot Program.

 The NINDS Center for SUDEP Research is pleased to announce the winners of the 2018 UCB funded Pilot Award Program for SUDEP Research.

-Basic Science Pilot Award for SUDEP - The role of the extended amygdala in respiratory control and sudden unexplained death in epilepsy - PI William Nobis of Northwestern University Feinberg School of Medicine
+Basic Science Pilot Award for SUDEP - The role of the extended amygdala in respiratory control and sudden unexplained death in epilepsy - PI William Nobis of Vanderbilt University's Brain Institute, Nashville, TN

 Clinical Research Pilot Award for SUDEP – Quantifying the severity of generalized tonic clonic seizures with connected devices during video-EEG monitoring – PI Philippe Ryvlin of University of Lausanne, Switzerland

 The NINDS Center for SUDEP Research’s Pilot Award Program for 2018 was made possible with two generous research grants from UCB Pharmaceuticals USA, one for a basic science project, and one for a clinical research project.
 Each award is for $80,000 total costs.
 Nineteen high quality submissions were made from Europe and USA this year, and reviewed by expert basic science and clinical researchers in SUDEP and epilepsy mortality.
 Since inception in 2014, the Center for SUDEP Research has had 61 applications from six countries, and has awarded funding to ten pilot projects.